 The term "Project" will be used throughout this document to refer to electric generating equipment and associated facilities that are not owned or operated by an Electric Utility.
 The term "Project Developer" means a person that owns, operates, or proposes to construct, own, or operate, a Project.
+Project Developer may be also be the Applicant.

 This document does not address other Project concerns such as environmental permitting, local ordinances, or fuel supply.
 Nor does it address agreements that may be required with the Utility, an Alternate Electric Supplier, and/or the transmission provider, or state or federal licensing, to market the Project's energy.
-An interconnection request does not constitute a request for transmission or establishment / modification of existing electrical lines or electric service.
+An interconnection request does not constitute a request for transmission or establishment/modification of existing electrical lines or electric service.